 \subsubsection{Mutual Exclusion in a Tree}

 In the second case study, the processes form a directed rooted tree, and the goal is to design a self-stabilizing protocol, where at each state of $\LS$, one and only one process is enabled.
 In this topology, each process $\proc_j$ has a variable $h_j$ with domain $\{i \; \mid \; \proc_i \text{ is a neighbor of } \proc_j \} \cup \{j\}$.
-If $h_j = j$, then $\proc_j$ has the token.
-Otherwise, $h_j$ contains the process id of one of the process's neighbors.
-The holder variable forms a directed path from any process in the tree to the process currently holding the token.
 The problem specification is the following: